vesavvo/Object-Oriented-Programming/4_VCS_and_AI-assisted_coding.md

 2. Write a short description of the idea of the program in the beginning of the file.
 You can edit the md document in IntelliJ Idea.
 3. Copy the code of the `Calculator` class to the md file.
 Be sure to mark the code as code by using three backticks before and after the code block:
 4. Below the code, explain how the class works.
 Use GitHub Copilot to write the explanation.
 Then, modify the explanation to make it more readable and understandable.
+5. Return a link to a README.md in github.

 For this assignment, you get points in the following way: